arnomoonens/awesome-model-based-reinforcement-learning/README.md

 A curated list of awesome Model-based Reinforcement Learning resources.
 Inspired by [awesome-deep-vision](https://github.com/kjw0612/awesome-deep-vision), [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning), [awesome-deep-learning-papers](https://github.com/terryum/awesome-deep-learning-papers), and [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search)

 Model-based Reinforcement Learning is gaining popularity in Robotics community.
 These are some of the awesome resources!

 <p align="center">
   <img src="https://github.com/hjzh4/awesome-model-based-reinforcement-learning/blob/master/rsc/contributing.jpg?raw=true" width="300">
 </p>

 ## Contributing
-Please help contribute this list by adding [pull request](https://github.com/hjzh4/awesome-model-based-reinforcement-learning/pulls)
+This repo is forked from https://github.com/hjzh4/awesome-model-based-reinforcement-learning, and I will continue to maintain it by myself.

 Markdown format:
 ```markdown